yuzhoumo/piazzabox/README.md

 - Archives course info and posts to json files
 - Downloads file attachments and user profile photos
 - Generates an offline, searchable webpage for each archived course
-- Webpages properly display markdown and math notations (LaTeX)
+- Webpages properly display both markdown and math notations (LaTeX)
 - Anonymous usernames are correctly generated (matches what's shown on Piazza)

 ### Installation